 - Room for 12 to 15 chickens

-- Great ventilation: comes with two windows, one ventilation slot and two gable vents (not shown)
+- Great ventilation: comes with two windows, one vent slot, two gable vents

-- "Cleaner Coop" options such as an epoxy floor to make cleaning a breeze
+- Epoxy floor and "Cleaner Coop" options to make cleaning a breeze

 - Many customization options: 3 types of siding, 3 types of roofing material, 20 finishes, and many more...
 See below for details.